akilkrishnau/resume/README.md

 # Akil's Resume Webpage

-This pre-work is a simple HTML and CSS-based resume webpage designed to showcase Akil Krishna's professional profile.
+This pre-work assignment is a simple HTML and CSS-based resume webpage designed to showcase Akil Krishna's professional profile.
 The webpage includes sections for Contact Information, Skills, Education & Certifications, About, and Work Experience.

 ## Usage